GabyL/RallyTally-Version-2-WIP/README.md

 - We are in the process of rebuilding it in Rails to better modularize the code.
 - Paired programmed so far by 3mily & GabyL.

+## Improvements so far
+- Users can signup & login
+- Events are privatized; only can be viewed by creator.
+- Additional columns to Database tables for increased functionality.

 ## Improvements to be implemented
 - Improve UX for text-messages and voting system.
 - Improve UX and UI on pages with the use of AJAX.